-Current employees who need to report a change of address may do so by accessing the Hernando County School District website at hernandoschools.org.
-Click on "Staff" then "Update my contact information" and follow the directions.
+Current employees who need to report a change of address and/or name change may do so by accessing the Hernando County School District website at hernandoschools.org.
+Click on "Staff" then "How to Update Your Contact Information" and follow the directions.